 Hence Focus of the convex mirror is 15 cm.

-Q. 2 A concave mirror produces three times magnified (enlarged) real image of an object placed at 10 cm in front of it.
+Q. 2 A concave mirror produces a three times magnified (enlarged) real image of an object placed at 10 cm in front of it.
 Where is the image located?

 Answer: